 What’s my story?

-I am a writer and certified holistic nutrition consultant (CNC), though now I make my living writing rather than consulting.
+I am a maker, writer, and certified holistic nutrition consultant (CNC), though now I make my living writing and making things rather than consulting.

-I’m the author of Soul Comfort for Cat Lovers: Coping Wisdom for Heart and Soul After the Loss of a Beloved Feline.
-I have written about cat care for Amazing Wellness magazine.
+I’m the author of the Amazon bestseller, Soul Comfort for Cat Lovers: Coping Wisdom for Heart and Soul After the Loss of a Beloved Feline, and have written about cat care for Amazing Wellness magazine.

 I’m an animal lover who has been inexplicably obsessed the feline species since age 4.
-I study every good resource I can find on the subject.
-Some people might call me an investigative reporter of cat care.
-I tend to question the status quo when it’s not serving us well.
+I tend to study every good resource I can find on the subject.
+I’m not a cat health professional, but some people might call me an investigative reporter of cat care.
+I question the status quo when it’s not serving us well.

 Why am writing about all this?